errata-ai/vale-boilerplate/sample.rst

 Sample rst
 ==========

-That was broken day before.
+That was broken day before yesterday.

 Emdashs should not be separated by spaces — not like this!